 Leadership

-In April 2018, Carol Baldwin Moody became the President and CEO of Legal Momentum and had been a board member for two years prior to that.
+Carol Baldwin Moody is President and CEO of Legal Momentum, serving in the position since 2018.
+She had previously worked as a board member for two years prior.
 She is formerly the acting chief operating investment officer for the California Public Employees’ Retirement System (CalPERS), assuming that role in 2011.
 CalPERS engages in shareholder activism by using proxy voting, advancing left-of-center corporate policies in the interests of government worker unions.
-14 15
+15 16

 References